splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

 .. image:: images/Screen-Shot-2022-04-07-at-1.07.56-PM.png

-Select **Add Mapping** to see available choices. *For the ServiceNow Assignment Group, start typing in the ‘filter’ box to see the different available options.*
+Select **Add Mapping** to see available choices. *For the ServiceNow Assignment Group, start typing in the ‘filter' box to see the different available options.*

 .. image:: images/Screen-Shot-2022-04-07-at-3.01.58-PM.png